Quantivio/lets_solve_problems/README.md

 # Let's Solve Problems, Together

 Welcome to the community of problem solvers!
 We're here to tackle challenges on [LeetCode](https://leetcode.com) and [CodeChef](https://codechef.com) with multiple solutions.
 Our focus is on Python solutions, but we're always looking to expand to other languages.
 Join us in our mission to improve our skills and find innovative solutions.
+View the list of solved [problems](https://github.com/DevzoneCommunity/lets_solve_problems/blob/main/Problems.md) here.

 # Contribute and Grow

 We'd love for you to contribute to this repository and help us grow.
 Here's how you can do so:

 1. Fork this repository
 2. Clone the forked repository to your local machine
 3. Create a new branch with the name of the problem you're solving